abyssDS/sfmlWiki/Tutorial:-Using-View.md

 window.draw(rightSprite);
 ```

-With all the knowledge provided above you should now have a good understanding of why we divide the window width by two or why `viewRight` is defined with 0.5 as first argument.
+With all the knowledge provided above, you should now have a good understanding of why we divide the window width by two or why `viewRight` is defined with 0.5 as first argument.

 [![split](http://dev.my-gate.net/wp-content/uploads/2012/06/split_thumb.png)](http://dev.my-gate.net/wp-content/uploads/2012/06/split.png)

-Another example I promised to show is how to create a mini-map i.e. a scaled down overview of the whole map.
-In practice it's often better to construct it's own mini-map rather than just scaling down the original one, since the quality can get fairly poor.
+Another example I promised to show is how to create a mini-map, i.e. a scaled down overview of the whole map.
+Keep in mind that in practice it can be better to construct your own mini-map, rather than just scaling down the original one, since the quality can get fairly poor.
 But let us first test how it will really look like.

 If you're working with more dynamic data you'd probably need to render everything to a `sf::RenderTexture` and then extract the texture and render it twice.
 In this example we ignore those facts and just assume we've got a sprite with the Zelda map texture thus we can reduce the code to a few lines.